ezrizhu/www/content/now.md

   assist with the project teams.
-* Webmaster at [Castle Point Anime Convention](https://www.castlepointanime.com) Currently I'm working on websocket and PWA integration for the website
+* Webmaster at [Castle Point Anime Convention](https://www.castlepointanime.com) Currently I'm working on websocket and PWA integration for the website, CI/CD, and integration tests for our application.
 * Secretary of the Stevens Linux User Group
 * Volunteer at [NYCMesh](https://www.nycmesh.net/)
 * Volunteer systems administrator at the [Free Software